cake-lab/PointAR/readme.md

 We provide data generation scripts, the generated data is around 300 GB, takes 3 hours for generation (GPU device, CPU device).

 To start data generation, please first download the Matterport3D and Neural Illumination datasets.
 And then modify the corresponding path in `config.py` file, then use the `gen_data.py` script to start generation.

+Upon downloaded Matterport3D dataset, please unzip the downloaded zip files and place them in a folder, the file structure should be like `v1/scans/<SCENE_ID>/...`.
+As for the Neural Illumination dataset, please just keep the downloaded zip files, i.e. `illummaps_<SCENE_ID>.zip`, and please them in a folder.

 ## Model Training